kaxxa123/blockchain-ctf/ethernaut/07_Reentrancy/README.md

 _Steal all the funds from the contract._

+This contract is vulnerable to re-entrancy and has an underflow bug too.
+Re-entrancy allows us to call back and over-withdraw.
+The underflow vulnerability allows us to get away with the attack as the balance underflow does not throw an error.

 The solidity version of the vulnerable contract is very important.
-As from Solidity 0.8.x underflow protection was included.
+From Solidity 0.8.x underflow protection is included.
 This effectively blocks the attack.

 Specifically the withdraw() line:
 ```JS